The EASIEST DIY Dog Bed (Repurposed Furniture)

 STEP 2:

-With a good quality synthetic paintbrush ( I recommend Dixie Belle’s synthetic paintbrushes) and apply the first coat of chalk mineral paint using a thin coat.
-A spray mist bottle of water will also help the color go on smoothly without brushmarks.
-CLICK HERE to watch a video on how to create a smooth finish without those ugly brushmarks marks.
+With a good-quality synthetic paintbrush (I recommend Dixie Belle’s synthetic paintbrushes), apply the first coat of chalk mineral paint in a thin coat.
+A spray mist bottle of water will also help the color go on smoothly, without brush marks.
+CLICK HERE to watch a video on how to achieve a smooth finish without those ugly brush marks.

 Before painting wood furniture, always clean with Dixie Belle's White Lightning to de-grease and remove debris you can't see.
 Scuff sand the area you want to paint with 220 grit sandpaper.
 Wipe away any remaining dust from sanding with a clean damp cloth before painting.
 Doing these steps will ensure the surface is ready to accept the paint.